Kako language: ALCAM (2012)

-The Kakó Mbesámbó and Kakó Bera found in the arrondissement of Lomié and in Ngoïla (Haut-Nyong department, Eastern Region) came there at during the French colonial era to extract rubber.
-They are originally from Ndélélé commune of Kadey department, Eastern Region.
+The Kakó Mbesámbó and Kakó Bera found in the arrondissement of Lomié and in Ngoïla (Haut-Nyong department, Eastern Region) arrived there during the French colonial era to extract rubber.
+They are originally from the Ndélélé commune in the Kadey department, Eastern Region.
 Their language has not changed much since then.

 Without having left Kadey south of Batouri, however, the Kakó Bóli, Loso, Mbópaló, and Gbe have abandoned the Kakó language and now speak Dóóka, a Gbaya language.

-Kakó covers most of Kadey Department (Eastern Region), notably most of Batouri and Ndélélé communes and the north of Mbang (Doumé valley), while the south has Mpo speakers and Ketté commune has Gbaya speakers, who are also found in the east of Batouri and the south of Ndélélé.
+Kakó covers most of the Kadey department, notably most of the Batouri and Ndélélé communes and the north of Mbang (Doumé valley), while the south has Mpo speakers and Ketté commune has Gbaya speakers, who are also found in the east of Batouri and the south of Ndélélé.

-Kakó is also found in the Central African Republic and the Republic of Congo.
-The total population speaking this language is estimated at 70,500 speakers.
+Kakó is also found in the Central African Republic and the Republic of the Congo.
+The total population speaking this language is estimated at 70,500.

 History

 Linguistic and documentary evidence support oral traditions claiming that the people speaking Kako, and thus the language, have migrated to their present positions from further east.
 Current evidence can trace the language back to the area just east of the current Cameroon-Central African Republic border, around the towns of Berberati and Gaza in the mid 19th century.
 Further extrapolation into history is speculative, though being a Bantu language it is likely to have followed the Bantu migrations out of their ancestral homeland in the southern Cameroon-Nigeria borderlands.

 For their known history, the Kako language has been in close contact with various dialects of the Gbaya language.
 This has resulted in numerous borrowings of words.
 In fact, the Bεra dialect of Kako and the Yaáyuwee dialect of Kako share nearly 1% of their words, with a further 10-15% being cognates.

-Small group has migrated during last century in Gabon from Cameroon and has settled mainly around Batouri-Mbitam.
+A small group has migrated during last century in Gabon from Cameroon and has settled mainly around Batouri-Mbitam.

-Writing System
+Writing system

 Kako is written with two standardized alphabets following the general alphabet of Cameroonian languages, one for East Kako{ and the other for west Kako.

 Nasalized vowels are indicated using the cedilla: a̧ ɛ̧ i̧ o̧ u̧ for East Kako and a̧ i̧ u̧ for West Kako.

 Tones are usually not indicated, lexical tone never is, but grammatical tone can be indicated with accents when there is ambiguity.